 The Production: 4.5/5

 After spending so much time in New York and having nearly every man make a pass at her – the latest being a client for a scalp massage – Susan Applegate (Ginger Rogers) decides to head home for Stevenson, Iowa.
-However, being unable to afford a ticket home on the train due to a rate increase, Susan gets the idea of passing herself off as a 12 year old in order to get the half fare ticket.
+However, being unable to afford a ticket home on the train due to a rate increase, Susan gets the idea of passing herself off as a 12-year-old girl in order to get the half fare ticket.
 This begins a series of events that leads her to Major Philip Kirby (Ray Milland) as well as the military academy where he teaches, where Susan’s masquerade may just be exposed!

 The launching point of a distinguished directorial career, The Major and the Minor came to establish Billy Wilder as well as a few of the themes that would mark his works.
 At the outset, one can see the correlations between this film and Wilder’s magnum opus of comedy, Some Like it Hot, in the sense that both films dealt with the masquerade as a major plot device.
 Here, Wilder and screenwriter Charles Brackett manage to handle the idea of a grown woman masquerading as a kid with respect and humor at the same time; in lesser hands, this would not have been the case and could’ve been very incendiary.
-Again, the blend of the cynical and the comedic would be very apparent here, just like it would be in another Wilder masterpiece, The Apartment; several of these traits were already apparent in his screenplays – they would come into full bloom once Wilder got the chance to direct his own scripts.
-Though it may be overlooked in the greater oeuvre of his career, The Major and the Minor is still an assured directorial debut for Wilder that’s still humorous and entertaining more than seventy five years after it first premiered.
+Again, the blend of the cynical and the comedic would be very apparent here, just like it would be in another Wilder masterpiece, The Apartment; several of these traits were already apparent in his screenplays prior to this movie – they would come into full bloom once Wilder got the chance to direct his own scripts starting here.
+Though it may be overlooked in the greater oeuvre of his career, The Major and the Minor is still an assured directorial debut for Wilder that’s still humorous and entertaining more than seventy-five years after it first premiered.

 In one of her best post-Astaire roles, Ginger Rogers manages to deliver a great comic performance as Susan; she even gets a chance to dance in the academy ball scene, reminding audiences back then of her prowess in that regard.
 Ray Milland is charming as the major who’s oblivious to the charade Susan’s playing; it ranks among his best performances.
 Rita Johnson – better known for her turn as the scheming wife of a dead millionaire in Here Comes Mr. Jordan (1941) – has a nice turn as the suspicious fiancée of Major Kirby; humorist Robert Benchley has an amusing turn as a former customer of Susan’s who happens to catch on to her façade at a crucial moment.
 Other notable performances include Diana Lynn as the younger sister of Major Kirby’s fiancée, Edward Fielding as Major Kirby’s commanding officer, Norma Varden as the wife of Susan’s scalp massage customer, Stanley Andrews and Emory Parnell as a pair of suspicious train conductors, Tom Dugan as the con man who helps Susan get her half fare ticket, and Lela Rogers (Ginger’s real life mother) as Susan’s mother.